-- 1. the applicable DTT; or - 2. the OECD Model Convention, in the absence of a DTT in force between Portugal and the relevant State of the source.
-In this case, the tax exemption applies insofar as the State of the source is not a blacklisted jurisdiction and that, under the Portuguese domestic rules, the item of income is not deemed as resulting from a Portuguese-source.
+- 1. the applicable DTT; or - 2. the OECD Model Tax Convention on Income and on Capital ("OECD Model"), in the absence of a DTT in force between Portugal and the relevant State of the source.
+In this case, the tax exemption applies insofar as the State of the source is not a blacklisted jurisdiction and that, under the Portuguese domestic rules, the item of income is not deemed as resulting from a Portuguese source.